 In this article, I will cover the simple steps to building your own rustic square coffee table, provide the free plan, how to use the PocketJig200, and also include tips on how to finish it in a way that will last for years to come.

 Disclaimer: This post is sponsored by Milescraft, but all opinions are my own.
+This site contains product affiliate links.
+We may receive a commission if you make a purchase after clicking on one of these links.

 I ended up buying just a basic pine wood to make this table.
 By choosing this species of wood, I was able to cut the cost quite a bit.
 A harder species of lumber, like oak or walnut, will also create a beautiful table.
 However, this would be much more expensive.